 Newer technologies, such as anti-theft and recognition of driver distraction/drowsiness, are making an entry-level performance and have tremendous scope for improvement.
 This software embedded with HMI provides customer satisfaction by offering add-ons, such as keyless entry to vehicles, biometrics (including fingerprint or eye scan), remote access to a car with smartphone app, car cybersecurity, and voice recognition technology for an additional layer of security.
 Conversational AI embedded into vehicles can engage in a dialog with the driver whenever tiredness levels build up.
 For instance, in September 2019, General Motors announced the adaptation of digital AI-based solutions offered by Aivo, which specializes in conversational AI for customer service.

-The adaptive cruise control feature in cars a popular technology that has been introduced to the automobile industry for assisted driving.
+The adaptive cruise control feature in cars is a popular technology that has been introduced to the automobile industry for assisted driving.
 In January 2019 at Consumer Electronics Show (CES), Samsung and HARMAN International introduced their next and most innovative digital cockpit platform that heightens personalization, connectivity, and safety through a suite of IoT solutions.

 The regional structure of the automotive HMI system market is dominated by North America as it has captured the largest market share in terms of XX% of revenue in the year 2018.
 North America has witnessed the greatest number of adopters.